Marginalised communities and mental health

 - persistent uncertain employment and financial insecurity

-- other forms of stress, such as violence and trauma
+- other forms of adversity and stress, such as violence and trauma

-In partnership with these individuals and communities most affected, we examine how, through small-scale and often neighbourhood generated practices, individuals and communities build resilience in these challenging conditions.
+In partnership with individuals from communities and groups most affected, we examine the effects of these structural and systemic causes on mental health and how, through small-scale and often neighbourhood-generated practices, communities build steadfastness and resilience in these challenging conditions.